It's Winter here in New Zealand, which means lots of wet and cold days. I've put together a list of activities that work for both Winter and Summer.

 Added by Angela Alexander on November 12, 2014 at 4:55pm —

 My goal in writing, "The Adventures of Cotton Sinclair Pegasus Island" is to inform parents that teaching our children good values and character are essential in today's world.
-Good values are a life skill that must be instilled in children at an early age.
-Our children have lost sight of… Continue
+Good values are a life skill that must be instilled in… Continue

 Added by Janet Homes on November 6, 2014 at 10:30pm —

 I find that my kids like to know what is planned for the day and week.
 Even at a young age, ages 3, 5 and 7 like their mother who likes to know what is happening.
 They do a lot better when they know the plan.

 Have you ever had a child have a meltdown when leaving from visiting grandma’s or a friend’s house,… Continue